mcnairsa/100-days-of-code/log.md

 re: 9 hours, lost work 3x due to browser issues, time out for laundry and video games
 me: Sounds a good day's work.
 You deserve a break.
 Enjoy the laundry :-)

+### Day 038/100: 04/11/2024
+**Today's Progress**:
+1. Did some practice on Codecademy on Fundamentals of HTML and Fundamentals of CSS.
+2. Gathered together a bunch of sites I like into a set of bookmarks.
+These form the culmination of my researches looking for a minimalist style for my profile site.

+**Thoughts:**
+1. It seems no matter how many times I go over it I can't make the CSS positioning properties stick.
+2. Time to invest some time in learning skills me thinks.

+**Link to Work:**
+n/a

+**Intention and expectation for tomorrow:**
+Work on example web pages to come up with a minimalist style for my profile site

+**Pay Forward:**
+1.  @ Martease on Cc Circle
+re: I’m trying to figure out the best way to kick off my freelancing journey.
+What steps should I take?
+Who should I connect with or learn from?
+Also, what do you think of “Blue Collar Dev” as a name for my development company?
+me:
+Hi Martease
+Good to hear from you
+A few thoughts in response to your post...

+**Me**
+My background is a mix of white collar and blue collar.
+I worked most recently on the shop floor in an office furniture factory.
+Previously I worked as: bus driver, warden of a Quaker  meetinghouse, ESOL teacher and all sorts of agency jobs.
+I'm not myself drawn to freelance or start-up so maybe this is an objective viewpoint or maybe it's well wide of the mark.
+I also worked for 10 years as a computer programmer.
+(Ref: my Codecademy & GitHub profile biogs)

+**Refactor life one section at a time**
+It sounds like you want to make some big changes.
+Are you looking for a clean break from everything that's gone before?
+If not then maybe take things one step at a time.
+Would you consider getting a 9 to 5 in IT to build up your skills?
+Could you get web/computer-related work with your current employer if you're still in work?
+Where I last worked we were always waiting on one or other of two people to be available to get any changes made to our IT systems.
+If your place is the same then maybe you can offer to ease the pressure.
+If you have spare time outside work offer to use that time.
+It'll help your cv/resume.
+Don't let them take the Mick though.
+Your time and sanity is worth more to you than the experience.
+If you're not in work then try reaching out to contacts you may have through your previous job(s).

+**Build on existing strengths**
+The big thing in IT is 'skill-set' and a skill-set includes domain/industry specific knowledge.
+A 'useful engine' is someone who has  knowledge of an industry (in IT terms 'industry' includes things like banking, insurance, hospitality, retail).
+Look to capitalise on your non-IT skills as well as any IT-specific skills you gain.

+**Depth 1st, then breadth**
+You're starting with front-end.
+When you get the back-end knowledge as well see what you're drawn to.
+Whichever direction you find yourself going try to get as much understanding of what lies behind any tools & frameworks that you use (e.g. Bootstrap, jQuery, React &c).
+Something like Bootstrap may mean you can style pages faster but the more secure your knowledge of the basics of CSS the better you will use the tool.
+Freelance or being the boss means being a generalist but knowing a bit of lots won't help you or your clients.
+And if you end up with a team of people working for you and you don't understand what they're doing then things may not end well.

+**Want to be an employer?
+Be Kind!**
+Choose good people to work with and treat them well.
+It won't always work out the way you hope.
+The more you effort you put into the people side of your business the more likely you are to succeed.
+If in the end it doesn't work for you, be content with working for yourself.

+**... and finally**
+Invest in yourself as a whole not just your IT skills.
+Consider something like Stephen Covey's '7 Habits of Highly Effective People'

+btw: 'Blue Collar Dev' sounds great if it works for you.

+2. @ Emile on ...
+re: [Which point in the (Google/Android Developer programme) they are up to]
+me: Over 3/4 of the way to 100 Days...
+Well done keep it up!.
+Are you enjoying Android development?

+Notes 4 Leitner:
+CSS Position esp 'Relative' & 'Absolute'

 ### Day 000/100: dd-mm-yyyy
 **Today's Progress**:
 [Completed ... &c